Integration with Frontend

 Including CSS files

-If you want to include b-header.css into the <head>
+If you want to include b-hero.css into the <head>

 element of your page, use the following method: